MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OneNote.FirstRun.FirstRunForOrgId

-The critical signal used to ensure new enterprise users (AAD/OrgID) can successfully launch and run OneNote for the first time.
+The critical signal used to ensure new enterprise users (Microsoft Entra ID/OrgID) can successfully launch and run OneNote for the first time.
 Telemetry used to ensure critical regression detection for OneNote app and service health.
 If users can't launch the app for the first time, this would trigger a high severity incident.

 - **Attempt** - The number of times that the first run experience needs to retry.